brycewray/hugo-site/content/posts/2022/08/using-cloudinary-astro-eleventy/index.md

 #initTextEditor: iA Writer
 ---

 While experimenting with various static site generators (SSGs), I've created [Astro](https://astro.build) components and [Eleventy](https://11ty.dev) shortcodes that may have value for some of you.
 In this case, we're talking specifically about those of you who use [Cloudinary](https://cloudinary.com)'s generous free tier to store and manipulate your website's images.
-[Cloudinary](https://cloudinary.com/invites/lpov9zyyucivvxsnalc5/dqunpyaeqiizezj6lbdu)[^affilLink] does offer a variety of ways to work with its interface, but the code I provide here makes it easier, in my humble view.
+Cloudinary does offer a variety of ways to work with its interface, but the code I provide here makes it easier, in my humble view.
 I offer the component and shortcode here in somewhat edited form, with their original repo-based versions as noted.

-[^affilLink]: That's an affiliate link.
-If you're not already using Cloudinary, sign up through that link to get a few extra "credits" with the ones already included in the free tier --- and, for that matter, I'll get a few extra, too.

 Except where one optional parameter is used, as explained below, an image coming from this code will have a fade-in effect with a [low-quality image placeholder](https://cloudinary.com/blog/low_quality_image_placeholders_lqip_explained) (LQIP), much as you commonly see on sites using the [Next.js](https://nextjs.org) or [Gatsby](https://gatsbyjs.com) site-builder tools.